 #5: Queen Cleopatra of Egypt

 She married her adolescent brothers, who served as her ceremonial spouses during her tenure.
-Also, she had love affairs with several men for political reasons; some were Julius Caesar and Mark Anthony.
+Also, she had love affairs with several men for political reasons.
+This includes Julius Caesar and Mark Anthony.
 Queen Cleopatra and Mark Anthony were more than just political lovers.
 Historians claim both of them shared beautiful moments as love birds.

 Furthermore, Queen Cleopatra was also involved in her kingdom’s administrative affairs, solving economic problems during her time.
 She was a powerful and possessive leader, always protective of her position.
 Queen Cleopatra killed her sibling when she found out he was a threat to her position.
 She died in 30 BC.
 Today, Queen Cleopatra features in several ancient works of Art in Egyptian and Roman styles.